Changissnz/nu_merchant_principal/README.md

-something preferential, and works as an example of the farfetched semantics in notation, for some things much more universal in practice (negation and extraction), to contain the meaning of technicalities at play in practice.
+something preferential, and works as an example of the farfetched semantics in notation, for some things much more universal in practice (negation and extraction), to capture the meaning of technicalities at play in practice.

+A group in use of group-directed deception may find it useful to analyze, as individual members or other subsetting schematics, the quality of their using this kind of deception.
+The irony previously mentioned, on the projection of group member appearance (deception) to the outside may in turn deceive members of the group to their detriment.
+This irony is a big part of the group's analysis/es of their deception quality.